flynnbr11/QMLA/docs/rst_tutorial.rst

    Terminal running .

-In a text editor, open ; here we will ensure that we are running the algorithm, with 5 experiments and 20 particles, on the :term:‘Exploration Strategy‘ named .
+In a text editor, open ; here we will ensure that we are running the :term:`QHL` algorithm, with 5 experiments and 20 particles, on the :term:`Exploration Strategy` named .
 Ensure the first few lines of read:

 ::